-The program provides for concentration in two divisions.
-The lower division involves a two year study (100 quarter hours) of non-clinical courses in the science and liberal arts areas.
-Upon satisfactory completion of the lower division requirements, the student applies for admission to the upper division of nursing.
-The upper division consists of 100 quarter hours of professional nursing experience that will include classroom, laboratory, and clinical work in local clinical facilities.
+The nursing program is divided into a lower and an upper division.
+The lower division consists of 100 quarter hours of pre-nursing courses in the humanities and the bio-physical and behavioral sciences.
+Upon satisfactory completion of the lower division courses, the student is eligible to apply for admission to the upper division of nursing.
+The upper division consists of 100 quarter hours of nursing and related courses.
+Within these courses there are classroom, laboratory, and clinical learning experiences.
+Clinical experiences are provided in a variety of health care agencies in and around Montgomery.